 Chess

 My dad taught me how to play chess when I was five years old.
 When I was seven, I joined my school’s chess club and found I had a knack for the game, and through playing I quickly rose towards the top of the rating ladder.
 The game stuck with me long after many of my chess club friends had abandoned it.
 I enjoyed the mix of creativity, intuition, memory, and logic that chess required.
 By scholastic standards I joined competitive chess fairly late, a few months before my 12th birthday, but I improved quickly.
-By the time I was 15, I was strong enough that it was conceivable become an official chess master before I graduated high school.
+By the time of my 15th birthday, I was strong enough (~1950 USCF, roughly the top 5% of competitive players) that it was conceivable become an official chess master before I graduated high school.
 Alas, I got a bit burned out from playing so frequently (I’d often commute over an hour each way on school nights to play tournaments, and would come back home with my homework incomplete and only five or six hours left before I had to wake up for school), and I became distracted with my improving social life and greater involvement in the Troy Davis campaign.
 My tournament frequency plummeted, my ranking dropped, I stopped training, and I never really returned from hiatus.
 I still plan on becoming a master (or beyond) some day, but until then I’ll have to content myself with peaking at 16.

 Chess Achievements